navinlabcode/tnbc-chemo/analysis/cancer_cell_metaprogram.md

 **Output**

 The output include NMF results per rank per sample, in addition to several data visualization.
-The marker genes of each program are determined ([Moncada, R. et al. 2020](https://doi.org/10.1038/s41587-019-0392-8))).
+The marker genes of each program are determined as previously described ([Moncada, R. et al. 2020](https://doi.org/10.1038/s41587-019-0392-8)), instead of choosing an arbitrary number of top genes.

 | Folder structure listing the results                                                                                                              | Marker genes of a NMF factor example                                                                                                                  |
 | ------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |